DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 Leo's level is called `LeoKitSizeTest`.
-It's currently in the main branch, so if you want to
+It's currently in the main branch, so if you want to open it and look around, you can.

 # Leo's Initial Level